bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-09-03-demoiselles-de-rochefort.md

+---
+layout: post
+title:  Les Demoiselles de Rochefort
+published: true
+date: 2024-09-03
+readtime: true
+categories: ['BIG SCREEN CLASSICS']
+tags: [Musical, Romance]
+metadata: 'France, 121 mins<br> Director: Jane Campion'
+pdf: '2024-09-02-piano.pdf'
+---

 _The screening on Wednesday 2 October will be introduced by film and talks programmer and writer Nadia M. Oliva._

-With a plot of pure Shakespearean farce, witty dialogue and lyrics by Demy, and a magnificent jazz score by the late, great Michel Legrand,
-_Les Demoiselles de Rochefort_ is an effervescent celebration of life that is sure to captivate and uplift.
+With a plot of pure Shakespearean farce, witty dialogue and lyrics by Demy, and a magnificent jazz score by the late, great Michel Legrand,  _Les Demoiselles de Rochefort_ is an effervescent celebration of life that is sure to captivate and uplift.

 As the follow-up to his all-sung musical drama _The Umbrellas of Cherbourg_ (1964), Jacques Demy created something even bigger and brasher –
 _Les Demoiselles de Rochefort_, a slightly tongue-in-cheek tribute to the classic Hollywood musicals of Vincente Minnelli, Stanley Donen and Jerome Robbins.
 Shot entirely in the Atlantic port-city of the title – repainted for the occasion in DayGlo colours, and with Rochefort’s expansive Place Colbert co-opted as a giant sound-stage – _Demoiselles_ bounces with irrepressible vitality from the get-go.
 The presence in the cast of Gene Kelly and George Chakiris (_West Side Story_) underlines the Hollywood link.